 - 1.1.
 The Broads Authority has a Risk Management Policy setting out our rules and standards for corporate and operational risk management which is scheduled to be reviewed and updated every two years.
 The policy guides staff in monitoring and managing risk on a day to day basis when planning or implementing activities. - 1.2.
 The policy was last reviewed and adopted by the Authority in January 2020. - 1.3.
-Management Team recently reviewed the policy and made some minor changes: these reflect the committee's decision to review the Corporate Risk Register on a more frequent basis. - 1.4.
+The Management Team recently reviewed the policy and made some minor changes.
+These reflect the request made by the Audit and Risk Committee in September 2021 to review the Corporate Risk Register on a more frequent basis.
+The revised policy was subsequently reviewed and endorsed by the Audit and Risk Committee at its meeting on 8 February 2022. - 1.4.
 A copy of the updated policy (with tracked changes) is attached at Appendix 1.